 Living and progressing with the understanding that, we cannot make everything fit into a Green, Circular, Renewable, or Sustainable!

-The earth in undergoing continuous change and as a result we are experiencing a warming trend.
-We cannot change the climate; however, we can manage and optimize our resources, mitigate waste, emission and contamination.
+The earth is undergoing continuous change and as a result we are experiencing a warming trend.
+We cannot change the climate; however, we can manage and optimize our resources, mitigate waste, emission, and contamination.

-During this Covid-19 pandemic, the recent issues with reusable plastics and other single use products as an environmental “enemy” was reversed and highlighted to be the barrier required to protect lives from the virus around the world.
-What is very evident is these products are necessary and fulfills many needs and uses.
-The problem lies with how we use and discard these products that causes the waste and environmental problems.
+During this Covid-19 pandemic, the recent issues with reusable plastics and other single-use products as an environmental “enemy” was reversed and highlighted to be the barrier required to protect lives from the virus around the world.
+What is very evident is these products are necessary and fulfill many needs and uses.
+The problem lies with how we use and discard these products that cause waste and environmental problems.